 If we are at all awake during this season, we might sense ourselves being invited to a new journey of our own—a journey that involves leaving familiar territory in order to seek and find new ways of opening ourselves to God’s presence even (and perhaps most especially) when we feel our circumstances won’t allow for it.

 The journey of the magi was a dangerous one that put all the characters in the Christmas story at risk.
 They discovered, as we all must, that the only way to traverse such risky territory is to follow the guidance that is given—whether it comes from an unusual star, a friendly angel, a pertinent dream or an inexplicable longing.
-Those who fared best in the unfolding of the greatest story ever told were those who responded immediately to whatever guidance they received.
-In order to “get with the program” of what God was doing Mary, Joseph, Zachariah, Elizabeth, the shepherds, and the wise men all responded to para-normal phenomena.
+Those who fared best in the unfolding of the greatest story ever told were those who responded immediately to whatever guidance they received, in whatever form it came.

 In a very real sense, all the major players in the Christmas story were mystics!
 They were open and responsive to the mystery of God in Christ and the strange revelations of how God was choosing to be at work in the world.
-They were attuned to God’s mysterious ways, which are always beyond our human understanding, and, as our Epistle reading for today points out, such ways can only be perceived through divine revelation.
+They were attuned to God’s mysterious ways, which are always beyond our human understanding, and, as the epistle reading for today points out, such ways can only be perceived through divine revelation.
+(Ephesians 3:1-12)

 Many of us have a stereotypical view of what it means to be a mystic.
 We think it refers primarily to the experience of ecstatic union that only a few rarefied (and very weird!) saints achieve.
 This is a very limited view.
 The truth is that mystics are those who really believe what the rest of us say we believe—that God is real, that God is mystery (that is, totally beyond our human comprehension), that God can be encountered in the depths of our being, and that our human lives can be radically oriented and responsive to the One who is always present with us.